 Some believe mastery requires 10,000 hours of practice.
 Generating success in trading will likely necessitate similar diligence.

 At any rate, you don't want to lose money while getting the practise you need.
-Using Forex simulation software on a demo account lets you learn the ropes and avoid putting your hard-earned money at risk.
+Using simulation software on a demo account lets you learn the ropes and avoid putting your hard-earned money at risk.

 There are two types of trading simulation software.